-- Request a PIN at www.pin.ed.gov.
-The Department of Education PIN (Personal Identification Number) is an electronic signature used to sign the online Federal Student Aid application.
-Parents of dependent students must obtain separate PINs.
+Request an FSA ID.
+The Department of Education FSA ID (Federal Student Aid Identification) will be your wayt to log in to your Financial Aid application accounts.
+It is also your way of applying an electronic signature to sign the online Federal Student Aid application.
+Parents of dependent students must obtain separate FSA IDs.
 Their electronic signature is also required.

 First Time FAFSA Filer?